People wearing various metals of fidget rings, stacking their hands on top of each other.

 In the same article from the Specially Gifted Foundation, they discuss why the focus of July is on pride instead of awareness.

-Emily said, "I often think of the term awareness as something that we use when we're talking about something that we want to solve, a problem to be fixed.
+"I often think of the term awareness as something that we use when we're talking about something that we want to solve, a problem to be fixed.
 Disability is not a problem to be fixed, it's a culture, it's an identity.
-It's something that so many of us celebrate".
+It's something that so many of us celebrate."

 Historically, disability has a negative connotation.
 So many of us believe that it means something is wrong with a person.
 That they need to be fixed.
 Disability Pride Month aims to debunk that mindset.